Difference Between Analyst vs Associate

-Investment banks typically have three main business verticals i.e. Merger & Acquisition, Equity Capital Market and Debt Capital Market.
+Investment banks typically have three main business verticals i.e. Merger & Acquisition, Equity Capital Market, and Debt Capital Market.
 An Analyst supports all three functions and is pooled in as per the requirement.
 However, at the Associate level, investment bankers are segregated based on an area of specialization.
 Going ahead, Associates in respective business verticals focus on expanding their line of business.

 Day to Day working of an Associate is similar to that of an Analyst, but with more sophistication, detail and specialization.
-Associates supervise analysts working under them and guide them based on the requirement, they review work of analysts, undertake in-depth company analysis, perform due diligence, takes care of compliances being met, accompany seniors in the client meeting, client presentation and eventually handling complete deal on their own.
+Associates supervise analysts working under them and guide them based on the requirement, they review the work of analysts, undertake in-depth company analysis, perform due diligence, takes care of compliances being met, accompany seniors in the client meeting, client presentation, and eventually handling complete deal on their own.
 The work-life of an associate is equally hectic but comparatively less monotonous.
 After spending 2-3 years as an Associate, he is eligible to be promoted at the VP level.

 Analyst vs Associate Comparison Table